YouTube SEO in 2026: How to Rank Higher and Get More Views

 All of this will help the YouTube algorithm understand your content and display it on the right search pages, leading to a higher video ranking.

-3. Make Sure the Video’s Thumbnail Reinforces the Title
+3. Design a Custom Thumbnail That Reinforces the Title

 For example, let’s say you have a title that reads “Modern Billionaires versus Historical Ones: How They Spent Their Fortunes.”
 To reinforce the title, you might have images of Elon Musk and Henry Ford, the word “versus” nestled between them, and $100 bills scattered throughout the thumbnail.

-Here’s a close example from the Lifestyle of Millionaires channel:
+Here’s an example from the Lifestyle of Millionaires channel:

 As you design, remember to optimize your thumbnail from a technical standpoint, too:

-• Use the JPG, GIF, or PNG file format.
+• Use the JPG, GIF, PNG, BMP, or WebP file format.

-By using the right hashtag(s), your video could show up on a popular hashtag page, such as the one below for #makeupasmr.
-Getting featured in this lucrative part of the app or website gives your video more exposure!
+By using the right hashtag(s), your video could show up on a popular hashtag page.

 This reason why is because people have different viewing experiences on YouTube.
 Some prefer watching videos with the sound off and reading captions instead.
 Others need captions 100% of the time because they can’t hear the audio.
 And a third group of viewers needs language-based subtitles to understand the video in their native tongue.

 YouTube can help with some of this, as each video you upload comes with automatic captions.
-The translation technology on YouTube does most of the work; you just have to review the transcript and correct a few errors here and there.
+The translation technology on YouTube does most of the work, you just have to review the transcript and correct a few errors here and there.
+For more on this, see our guide on how to add captions on YouTube.

 You can also add subtitles during the video-editing process if you have a multicultural audience.
 For example, Tokyo Meets Brooklyn creates videos in Japanese with English subtitles and vice versa.